 Human Contact vs. At Your Own Pace

-The central question at the heart of the in-person vs virtual learning debate is the value of human contact in an individual’s learning process.
-Whether it’s a formal learning environment or the acquisition of new information throughout our daily lives, education has conventionally been one person teaching others.
+At the heart of the in-person vs virtual learning debate is the value of human contact in an individual’s learning process.
+Whether it’s a formal learning environment or acquiring knowledge through daily life, education has traditionally been one person teaching others.
 Human proctors are a key feature of education at any level including, continuing medical education (CME) and professional development.

 But as anyone who remembers being in elementary school can tell you, no matter how interesting the material, attention spans are limited.
 And when you’re learning in a group setting, the proctor is unaware an individual student is struggling and unable to slow down.
 People learn in a variety of ways naturally, so this can be a weakness of the traditional learning model.

-While this is dependent on the learning platform you are using, the accessibility of online learning helps better cater to those more apt to succeed when they control their own learning schedule.
-Maybe they can recall more of the material when lessons are spread out.
-Perhaps they are able to concentrate better in privacy and quiet.
+While this is dependent on the learning platform you are using, the accessibility of online learning helps better cater to those who want control their own learning schedule.
+Maybe they can recall more of the material when lessons are spread out or perhaps they are able to concentrate better in privacy and quiet.
 In any case, what virtual learning lacks in a human proctor, makes up for in flexibility for the learner.

 Accessibility vs. Immediate Feedback

 Few would argue that teaching is a noble profession, in part because teachers are required to not only share their knowledge in an accessible way but have the insight to improve a struggling learner’s performance.
 This takes tremendous sympathy and experience and therefore is a distinct advantage over a virtual learning system that can not respond in this way.